What is faith?

-In Hebrews 11, faith is translated from the Greek word pistis, which means trust or confidence.
-There is no such thing as blind faith.
-Real faith is based upon the firm “substance” of sufficient evidence to warrant confidence in what is not yet seen.
+The Bible states, “Faith is the substance of things hoped for, the evidence of things not seen” (Hebrews 11:1).
+In this passage, faith is translated from the Greek word pistis, which means trust or confidence.
+Faith is not an abstract belief that evidence exists but is a settled assurance, based on confidence that God will fulfill His promises.
+Thus, there is no such thing as blind faith.
+Real faith is build upon the solid “substance” of enough evidence to justify trust in what is not yet seen.

-The scriptures say that “without faith it is impossible to please Him [God], for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him” (Hebrews 11:6).
-Faith—absolute and unshakable trust that God’s promises are true—is the most essential element for entering God’s Kingdom.
+The scriptures say that “without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him” (Hebrews 11:6).
+Faith—firm and unshakable trust that God’s promises are true—is the most necessary element for admission to God’s Kingdom.
 But how can we have this faith?

 In His service,